 Meadows Apartments, Princeton University

-Sustainability Consulting Role: Led comprehensive sustainability strategy that included educating Princeton leadership and staff on Passive house standards, performing detailed feasibility study and cost analysis to show value add for pursuing Phius certification.
+Michael Pulaski, PhD led the comprehensive sustainability strategy that included educating Princeton leadership and staff on Passive house standards and provided principal oversight of a detailed Passive House Feasibility study.
 Coordinated with university facilities management and design team to achieve dual certification for both Passive House and LEED standards.
-(Work performed while at Thornton Tomasetti)
+(Work performed while employed at Thornton Tomasetti)

 • Incorporates rain gardens and green infrastructure to geothermal exchange wells, reduced greenhouse gas emissions,